Impact of Fake Agents on Information Cascades: Introduction

 There is also a body of work that considers agents similar to our fake agents, who only take a single action regardless of the true state.
 This includes the \textit{crazy agents} considered in \cite{smithNsorensen}, \emph{stubborn agents} in \cite{acemouglu2013opinion} and \emph{zealots} in \cite{mobilia2003zealot}.
 While \cite{smithNsorensen} relaxes the assumption of binary signals, it does not consider how changing the fraction of crazy agents affects the cascade probability, which is the main focus of our work.
-In \cite{acemouglu2013opinion} a non-Bayesian model for learning was considered instead of the Bayesian model considered here.
+The works in \cite{acemouglu2013opinion} and \cite{mobilia2003zealot} do not consider learning, instead they model opinion/belief dynamics in the presence of their respective types of abnormal agents.
+They consider non-Bayesian models for updating agents' beliefs, while our work remains with the Bayesian model.
+Other types of agents considered in the literature include the \emph{revealers} in \cite{peres2017}, \emph{experts} and \emph{laymen} in \cite{Wu2015} and \emph{non-myopic} agents in \cite{Achilleas2022}.

+The learning models considered in this line of work also have ties to early work on sequential detection with finite memory, e.g, \cite{cover1969hypothesis} and \cite{hellman1970learning}.
+There, the sequence of i.i.d. signals has to be summarized by a test-statistic of finite cardinality, which gets updated as per a rule designed by a planner with the objective of maximizing the chance of asymptotically learning the true state of the world.
+Our model does not assume any memory constraints and all past actions are perfectly observed.
+The more important distinction is that in \cite{cover1969hypothesis,hellman1970learning}, agents simply follow the rule prescribed by the planner, i.e., agents are not strategic and thus their actions might not constitute an equilibrium.
+Our work instead considers a setting where there is no planner and agents are strategic and act in their best interests.
+Thus, agents' actions are in a PBE.

+Our work is a substantial extension of \cite{poojary2020observational}, where we first proposed the iterative method to compute cascade probabilities and identified the infinite sequence of $\epsilon$-thresholds at which an abrupt reduction in the preferred cascade probability occurs.
+This paper makes several contributions beyond \cite{poojary2020observational}, such as studying the cascade probability for finite agents, identifying important properties exhibited by agents' welfares, and exploring the effects of a Platform Co-ordinator on learning, among others as stated earlier.